JeongSeoJin/JeongSeoJin.github.io/study-paper-review02/review02.md

     </tr>
   </table>

+---
 ## Key Contributions
 - Low Cost Accessible Modular 3d-printed actuator
-- Reliable Actuator Evaluation
+- Actuator Evaluation of 3d-printed actuator
 - Zero-shot policy transfer from simulation to hardware

+---
 ## Background of why I read this paper
 This paper deals with 'low-cost', '3d-printed', 'modular actuator', 'zero-shot policy'.
-These properties are crucial for me planning to build humanoid robot in the near future.
+These properties are crucial to me for planning to build humanoid robot in the near future.
 The robot has to be reliable for successful experiment of Reinforcement Learning(RL) in locomotion even it's based on low-cost 3d-printed actuator.
 Also It should be replaceable quickly to accelerate experiments.

 I'm now focusing on building reliable robotic actuator to employ reinforcement learning successfully.
 In my prvious project, I have not conducted evaluation yet.
 Thus this paper is suitable for me, offering insights not only into actuator evaluation methods but also deploying reinforcement learning model on my assembled robots in future.

+---
 ## Critical Thinking & Takeaway
 #### 1. Accessible Low-Cost Actuator
 The actuators are two different size(6512, 5010).
 As you can see below figures, It's relatively low cost compared to other metalic actuators.
 For example, 6512 actuator uses M6C12 150KV BLDC drone motor from MAD Components, as5600 encoder and B-G431B-ESC1 as a motor driver.
 The reducer, and housing parts are all 3d printed with PLA.
 The cycloidal gears are opted as reducer owing to it's high robustness.

 <table>
-  <caption>BOM and Controller Components</caption>
+  <caption>BOM & B-G431B-ESC1 Controller</caption>
   <tr>
     <td><img src="BOM.png" width="250" alt="Actuator image 1" /></td>
     <td><img src="controller.png" width="300" alt="Actuator image 2" /></td>